andreabp19/robotat-linalg/README.md

 # Robotat Embedded C Libraries

-A collection of libraries 100% written in C for embedded numerical computation, control and robotics algorithms.
+Embedded C libraries for numerical computation, control and robotics algorithms.
 This project is developed at Universidad del Valle de Guatemala (UVG) and it's aimed at students, educators and enthusiasts that are interested in developing embedded control and robotics applications.

 # Key features